fathanradhiyan/guess-date/README.md

 ## Getting Started

-1. install the apps
+1. Install the apps
-2. open the apps
+2. Open the apps
-3. read the instructions carefully, then click 'got it, next'
+3. Read the instructions carefully, then click 'Next'
-4. enjoy!!
+4. Enjoy!!